kchens/kchens.github.io/pages/words/2014-first-three-days.md

 However, once the interpreter hits the variable assignment - `var frog = "Kermit"` - frog now becomes a `string.`

 #Monday - 11/10:
 #Phase 2:  Building an API

 Building an API is surprisingly easy.
 All you need to do is change the data into a JSON object and return it through the controller's routes.
+That said, you *should* return an error message if the user sends the a wrong query.

+In keeping this post brief, let's dissect just one API.

+	get "/api/v1/user/:id/article/:id/comments" do
+	  user_id = params[:captures][0]
+	  article_id = params[:captures][1]

+	  @comment = Comment.where(user_id: user_id, article_id: article_id)
+	  if @comment != []
+	    @comment.to_json
+	  else
+	    halt 404, {errors: "Record not found"}.to_json
+	  end
+	end

+Here are the takeaways you should be aware of:

+1. To return the information in the format the user expects (in this case JSON), just add the `.to_json` method to the data.
+Here we're returning all the data associated with `@comment`.

+2. Error handling:  Here telling our Sinatra app to return a (hash converted to) JSON.
+I.e. `{errors: "Record not found"}.to_json`.

+3. We're nice enough to return a HTTP Status code of 404.

+4. The user is accessing an API at a certain `user_id` and `article_id` as denoted by `/user/:id` and `/article/:id`.
+So, we have to parse the params accordingly.

 #Tuesday - 11/11:
 #Phase 2:  Consuming an API